2022 Made in Minnesota holiday gift guide

 Home

-Sip local with Northern Glasses designs including the Minneapolis or St. Paul skylines and Minnesota landmarks like Split Rock Lighthouse and the Stone Arch Bridge.
-As an added bonus, seven percent of sales are donated to bring safe and clean water to developing nations.
-We have a pair of Minneapolis Skyline pint glasses that have held up really well over the years—the screen-printed design still looks crisp.
-Northern Glasses also sells Minnesota-themed coffee mugs, stickers, candles, and posters.
+Sip local with Northern Glasses designs including the Minneapolis or St. Paul skylines and Minnesota landmarks like Split Rock Lighthouse and Duluth's Aerial Lift Bridge.
+As an added bonus, seven percent of sales are donated to fighting for clean water in Minnesota and around the world.
+We have a pair of Minneapolis Skyline pint glasses that have held up well over the years—the screen-printed designs still look crisp.
+Northern Glasses also sells Minnesota-themed coffee mugs, wine glasses, stickers, candles, and posters.

 northernglasses.com